 As part of the environmental review for the proposed project, the Lead Agency prepared and circulated an Initial Study that included a preliminary evaluation of potential impacts associated with the project's construction and subsequent operation.
 The Initial Study provided the basis for determining the nature and scope of the environmental analysis that should be undertaken as part of the EIR's preparation.
-The environmental analysis in this EIR focuses on those issues where it was determined, as part of the Initial Study's preparation, that there was a potential for significant environmental impacts in the absence of mitigation.
+The environmental analysis in this EIR focused on those issues where it was determined, as part of the Initial Study's preparation, that there was a potential for significant environmental impacts in the absence of mitigation.
 Under CEQA, a significant effect on the environment means a substantial or potentially substantial adverse change in any of the physical conditions within the area affected by a proposed project.
 This EIR considers those issues that were identified in the Initial Study as being potentially significant (the Initial Study is included in Appendices Volume 1, which is provided under a separate cover).
 The issue areas that were identified in the Initial Study as requiring analysis in this EIR are identified below:

-- Aesthetics:
+- Aesthetics;

 - Air Quality;

 - Cultural Resources;

 - Greenhouse Gas Emissions;

 - Hazards & Hazardous Materials;

 - Hydrology & Water Quality;

 - Land Use & Planning;

-- Noise
+- Noise;

 - Population & Housing;

 - Public Services;

 - Transportation & Circulation; and,

-- Utilities
+- Utilities.

 The Initial Study also determined that the proposed project would not result in significant adverse impacts for a number of issue areas, which are identified below.
-As a result, the environmental issue areas listed below were not be analyzed in this EIR.